 - Pay the SEVIS I-901 fee at least three days before your visa appointment.
 Failure to do so will result in a denial of your visa application.
 You can pay the fee online.
 If you do not have a credit card, there are instructions for processing by mail or through Western Union.
 Review our guidelines.

 - New international students cannot enter the US more than 30 days before the Program Start Date on the I-20 or DS-2019 form.
 Please make your travel plans with this restriction in mind.

-- Hand carry (do not check) the following documents:
+- Hand carry (do not put in check-through luggage) the following documents:

 - Your passport;